 abac-managementpermission.Supported rooms: ABAC applies only to private channels and private teams.

-Enabling ABAC
+Enable ABAC

 Once enabled:

-ABAC policies are enforced across supported rooms.
+ABAC policies are enforced in all supported rooms.

 User attributes are synchronized through LDAP.